PioneeringTechLab/laravel-sudo/README.md

 ### Enforcing Sudo Mode

-In order to enforce "sudo mode" you would need to protect a set of routes with both the `auth` and `sudo` middleware like so:
+In order to enforce "sudo mode" you would need to protect a set of routes with both the `auth` and `sudo` middleware as shown here:

 ```
 Route::group(['middleware' => ['auth', 'sudo']], function () {